raysan5/raygui/README.md

 <br>

-**WARNING: Latest `raygui` from master branch is always aligned with latest `raylib` from master branch.
+**WARNING: Latest `raygui` from master branch is always aligned with latest `raylib` from master branch and all raylibtech tools.
 Make sure to use the appropriate versions.**

-**WARNING: Latest `raygui 4.0` is an API-BREAKING redesign from previous versions (3.x), now all functions are more consistent and coherent, you can read the details about this breaking change in issue [283](https://github.com/raysan5/raygui/issues/283)**
+**WARNING: Latest `raygui 5.0` introduces some API-BREAKING changes, now all functions return a result value.**

 *NOTE: raygui is a single-file header-only library (despite its internal dependency on raylib), so, functions definition AND implementation reside in the same file `raygui.h`, when including `raygui.h` in a module, `RAYGUI_IMPLEMENTATION` must be previously defined to include the implementation part of `raygui.h` BUT only in one compilation unit, other modules could also include `raygui.h` but `RAYGUI_IMPLEMENTATION` must not be defined again.*